 - The more froth you have (the higher the percentage of kVAR), the lower your ratio of kW (beer) to kVA (beer plus froth).
 Therefore, more froth equals lower PF.

 - The less froth you have (the lower the percentage of kVAR), the higher your ratio of kW (beer) to kVA to kVA (beer plus froth) and the better your PF.

 - As your froth (or kVAR) approaches zero, your PF approaches 1.0.

 Power conditioning – the solution to poor power factor

 A low power factor, usually under 0.8, equates to significant network charges that are passed through by Western Power.
 A customer with a PF of 0.8 is paying approximately 20% more in network charges.

 Installing power conditioning equipment to machinery and equipment can lead to big savings.
 Here is a real example from one of our customers:

 The rules are currently being reviewed to allow max kVA levels to be reset and let customers start saving immediately from power conditioning.
 Importantly, inefficiencies shorten the life span of machinery and equipment.
 Improving PF will also improve the life of capital equipment.

-What is your power factor?
-Contact us today on 6245 6493 to find out.
+Find out your power factor and how Amanda Energy can help you save on business electricity – contact us today on 6245 6493 to find out.